ruthdassonneville/starter-hugo-academic/content/publication/book-compulsory voting/index.md

 ---
-title: 'Voters Under Pressure: Group-Based Cross-Pressure and Electoral Volatility'
+title: 'Citizens Under Compulsory Voting: A Three-Country Study'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here